- Introduction into seismic wave theory

 - Group project

-Then the students review some seismic attributes commonly used as direct hydrocarbon indicators.
-They will use the seismic calculator to highlight features in their seismic data, merge seismic volumes and create new seismic attributes.
+Afterwards they will use the seismic calculator to highlight features in their seismic data, merge seismic volumes and create new seismic attributes.

 Seismic interpreters that need to use the full potential of their seismic datasets to resolve the seismic interpretation challenges.